You are currently viewing Hiring a Paralegal vs. Hiring an Attorney

 Whether one should hire a paralegal instead of an attorney, or vice-versa, will depend on the nature and complexity of the case.

-2. Representation: If a client needs representation in court, an attorney is generally required, as they are the only ones who can appear in court on a client’s behalf.
-If the case does not involve court appearances—or if the client otherwise choose to appear in court pro se (i.e., unrepresented and arguing on their own behalf)—a paralegal may be able to assist with, for example, legal research and drafting legal documents.
+- Representation: If a client needs representation in court, an attorney is generally required, as they are the only ones who can appear in court on a client’s behalf.
+If the case does not involve court appearances—or if the client otherwise chooses to appear in court pro se (i.e., unrepresented and arguing on their own behalf)—a paralegal may be able to assist with, for example, legal research and drafting legal documents.

 In any case, it is important to do proper research and choose a reputable and experienced professional who can provide the level of legal assistance needed.